chndr-prksh/learning-log/README.md

 - `snippets/`: Focused code blocks and specific documentation reviews.

 ---
-*Note: This log is automated for daily check-ins to maintain a consistent learning habit.
+*Note: This log is automated for daily check-ins to maintain a consistent learning habit...